Short hike to a pretty three-tiered waterfall that is the highest in Pennsylvania.

 - Longer: Combine with a hike in the Cliff Park, Milford Knob, Hackers Falls area across the road.

-Restrooms: Composting bathroom in the lot (unsure if they are seasonal).
+Composting bathroom in the building in the parking lot (unsure if they are seasonal).

 To start… when facing the bathroom building, head to the RIGHT towards the upper falls overlook (they’re not named as such, just going by their position on the detail map).